kubernetes-sigs/kustomize/demos/springboot.md

 only care about the credentials.

 For Spring Boot application, we can set an active profile through the environment variable `spring.profiles.active`.
 Then the application will pick up an extra `application-<profile>.properties` file.
-With this, we can customize the configmap in two steps.
-Add an environment variable through the patch and add a file to the configmap.
+With this, we can customize the configMap in two steps.
+Add an environment variable through the patch and add a file to the configMap.

 <!-- @customizeConfigMap @test -->
 ```